Dolly Johur: Early life and education

+Dolly Johur was born on 17 July 1953 in Dhanmondi, Dacca in the then East Bengal, Dominion of Pakistan to Mofizul Islam, a government service holder and Maleka Banu.
 Johur began acting at a very young age.
 Her brother took her try out for different acting jobs when they were young.
-She attended University of Dhaka, where she got involved with theater.
+She started acting on stage around 1974-75 while studying at the University of Dhaka.
 During that time, she was enrolled at Natyachakra and Chhayanaut.
+Her notable stage performances include Sandhya Rani in Manush, Mayur Singhasan and Iblish.

 Career

-Johur got her breakthrough by the character Nilu in the drama serial Ei Shob Din Ratri by Humayun Ahmed.
-She has acted in several television dramas on Maasranga Television, ATN Bangla and BTV.
+Johur got her television breakthrough by the character Nilu in the drama serial Ei Shob Din Ratri by Humayun Ahmed.
+She went one to play numerous television dramas on Maasranga Television, ATN Bangla and BTV.

+Johur made her debut in film acting through Shonkhonil Karagar (1992), which earned her first National Film Award for Best Actress.

 Personal life

-She married actor Johurul Islam in 1976, who died in 2006.They have one son together, named Riasat.
+In 1976, Dolly Johur married actor Johurul Islam (d.
+2006).
+Their son, Riasat, born in 1985, lives in Australia.